SolaceDev/solace-dev-codelabs/markdown/integrations/websphere-app-server/websphere-app-server.md

 #### Configuring a Host List within the WebSphere Application Server

-As described in [Solace Feature Guide client configuration](https://docs.solace.com/Features/Data-Center-Replication.htm#Client_Configuration) , the host list provides the address of the backup data center.
+The host list provides the address of the backup data center.
 This is configured within the WebSphere application server through the `ConnectionURL` custom property value (of a respective J2C entity) as follows:

 ```
 tcp://__IP_active_site:PORT__,tcp://__IP_standby_site:PORT__